yoctoyotta1024/GoodSciProjTemplate/_sources/usage/getstart.rst.txt

 Necessary first steps:
 ###########################

 #.
+Rename your GoodSciProjTemplate folder to the name of your project, e.g. ``mv GoodSciProjTemplate [project_name]``
+#.
 Create an empty GitHub repository and set the remote url for your new project to it.
     a. delete ``git@github.com:yoctoyotta1024/GoodSciProjTemplate.git`` from your remote with ``git remote remove origin``
     b. add your repository: ``git remote add origin [git@github.com:your_repository_ssh.git]``
 #.
-Switch to a new branch (not main!): ``git switch -c [branch_name]``, and start customising
+Switch to a new branch (not main!):
+    a. ``git switch -c [branch_name]``
-   the template... *(hint: each of the following changes is a seperate commit.
+    b. and start customising the template... *(hint: each of the following changes is a seperate commit.
        Remember to use coventional commit messages and don't push to your remote branch until the end.)*
 #.
 Make yourself the ``github.repository_owner`` who triggers GitHub's CI to publish documentation
    (see `.github/workflows/CI.yaml` and `.github/workflows/cocogitto.yaml`).
 #.
 Make the project name yours instead of "GoodSciProjTemplate".
 #.
 Make the citation and liscence refer to you instead of me.
 #.
-Correct the repository name and its owner for GitHub (e.g. in the `.github/workflows/CI.yaml`).
-#.
 Write a new README.md (shorter is generally better) and include a link to your documentation in it.
 #.
-Change the GitHub links in the .rst files to the correct ones for your GitHub repository
+Correct the GitHub links ("https://github.com/...") in the .rst files in the `docs` directory
-   (*hint*: you find these files in the `docs` directory).
+   to the ones for your GitHub repository.
 #.
 Delete GoodSciProjTemplate's CHANGELOG.md ``rm CHANGELOG.md``.
 #.
 Delete any pre-existing tags and push a 0th version tag to your remote repository:
     a. ``git tag`` to see any pre-existing tags, then ``git tag -d [pre-existing_tags]``